-Exploring the broad implications of dominant knowledge, revisiting scientific tools to examine views on the Earth as a living system, this journey searches for the idea of resilience.
-Contradictory suggestions, between longing for scientific redemption, ecological grief and fear for an apocalyptic near future, create here a sense of ambiguity that permeates the whole series.
+Exploring the broad implications of dominant knowledge, revisiting scientific tools to think of views on the Earth as a living system, this journey searches for the idea of resilience.
+Contradictory suggestions, between longing for scientific redemption, ecological grief and fear for an apocalyptic near future, create a sense of ambiguity that permeates the whole series of book interventions.

 The work was developed during an artistic residence at Wageningen University and Research, through August-October 2018, in the occasion of the Creative Innovation program celebrating 100 years of Science at Wageningen.

 Special thanks to Francisco Presas Basalo, Mareva Meulemans, Louis B. Clarke, to all scientists that I have met at WUR, Fernanda Ayaviri Matuk, Maarten Smulders, Gerlinde de Deyn, Esther Turnhout, Aarti Gupta and to Marcel van Dijk from the FabLab Wag.